MariaLeszczynska/classification-multivariate-data-analysis-projects/README.md

 ## Notes:
 While the initial structure of the project was defined during the course, this version:
-- Cleans and structures the pipeline more robustly
+- Cleans and structures the pipeline a bit better
-- Fixes model integration issues
+- Fixes model integration issues (before GridSearch was not possible due to some issues with the Pipeline)
 - Utilizes GridSearchCV to find the best parameters
 - Incorporates feedback and best practices for future ML projects